cmstead/dject/README.md

 - `container.registerModules(modules: [object])` -- Registers an array of modules at once; throws error on duplicate module

 ## Version History ##

+**v1.9.0**

+- Added npm installed module recognition to speed the time from install to use
+- Overhauled internals to use a core DI system for simpler construction

 **v1.8.0**